NaveenVaratharaj/NaveenVaratharaj/README.md

 - 👋 Hi, I’m @NaveenVaratharaj
 - 👀 I’m interested in Coding and Designing
 - 🌱 I’m currently learning MERN Stack Web Development
-- 💞️ I’m looking to collaborate on UI/UX and Web Applications
+- 💞️ I’m looking to collaborate on Web Applications
 - 📫 How to reach me naveenvm.cs20@bitsathy.ac.in

 <!---